 - Mathematics, particularly in topics like linear algebra, statistical methods and analysis of algorithms

-Massive Open Online Courses (MOOCs)—These online courses provide another way applicants can fill in functional knowledge gaps, if they exist.
-They may be offered by online free or for a fee, and are given either by private invitation or via a public forum.
+Massive Open Online Courses (MOOCs)—These online courses provide another way applicants can fill in functional knowledge gaps in a variety of areas.
+They may be offered by online for free or for a fee, and are often simply up-scaled versions of popular university courses from major educational institutions.
+You can tailor your enrollment to exactly match your needs, unlike bridge course or boot camps.
 MOOCs that may be of particular use to data science students include:

 - Data mining